MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

 ### Loading Silicon Labs EmberZNet Zigbee coordinator firmware on IKEA TRÅDFRI ICC-A-1 Module and transforming it in to a "Ikea Billy EZSP".

-[s-hadinger](https://github.com/s-hadinger) have tasmota up running on [Sonoff Zigbee Bridge](https://github.com/arendst/Tasmota/issues/8583) as "tasmota zbbridge" build with help of [mtx512](https://github.com/mtx512) one of our maker of bootoader and NCP firmware with EZSP 6.7.6.0 in V8 and have fixing the ZB3 network problems and moving from real alphstage to more stabile beta for testing.
+[s-hadinger](https://github.com/s-hadinger) have tasmota up running on [Sonoff Zigbee Bridge](https://github.com/arendst/Tasmota/issues/8583) as "tasmota zbbridge" build with help of [mtx512](https://github.com/mtx512) one of our maker of bootoader and NCP firmware with EZSP 6.7.6.0 exlusiv in V8.
+Have fixing the initial ZB3 network problems and moving from real alphstage to more stabile beta for testing.
 [Tasmota zbbridge](Tasmota) its "Ikea Billy EZSP compatible".

 Zigpy / bellows the core of [HAs ZHA](HA) working with EZSP version 6.6.4.0 and 6.7.4.0 but having problems with Zigbee 3 devices its leving the network.
 The devs have commited tons of refacted code for making it more fexible and modular for V4 to V8++.
 If all is going well with Zigpy / bellows it sud working with [HA and OpenHab](https://sprut.ai/client/article/2583) and making a large pat of the comunity "EZSP compatible" and it is "Ikea Billy EZSP compatible".